lydia-ibrahim/lydia-ibrahim/README.md

 - 👋 Hi, I’m @lydia-ibrahim
+- 💞️ I’m a student on Code First Girl's Full Stack Degree
-- ♟️ I'm a Copywriter at Chess.com
+- ♟️ I'm a full-time Copywriter at Chess.com
 - ✍️ I've worked on campaigns with Duolingo, Nike, and more
-- 💞️ I’m a student on Code First Girl's Full Stack Degree
 - 🌿 I have an MSc in Climate Change: Environment, Science, and Policy
 - 👀 I’m interested in sustainability, gaming, and marketing